Arthur Hohl

 Arthur Hohl (May 21, 1889 – March 10, 1964) was an American stage and motion-picture character actor.

+Formative years and family

-He was born in Pittsburgh, Pennsylvania and began appearing in films in the early 1920s.
+Born in Pittsburgh, Pennsylvania on May 21, 1889, Hohl began appearing in films during the early 1920s.
 He played a great number of villainous or mildly larcenous roles, although his screen roles usually were small, but he also played a few sympathetic characters.

+In 1920, Hohl married Jessie E. Gray, who survived him when he died in 1964.
+The couple had no children.